nathan-barry/nathan.rs/content/posts/road-to-transformers.md

   - "Class Notes"
 ---

-> These are my notes from Eunsol Choi's NLP class at UT Austin, cleaned up and stitched together into a single story (with the future help of GPT-5.5).
+> These are my notes from Eunsol Choi's NLP class at UT Austin, cleaned up and stitched together into a single story (with much help from Claude).

 Before Transformers ate the world, NLP was a patchwork of ideas that each solved one piece of the puzzle.
 You had classifiers that could tell spam from not-spam, sequence models that could read a sentence left to right, and embeddings that turned words into geometry.
 None of these were dead ends.
 The Transformer is best understood not as a clean break but as the moment all of these threads got braided together.